 Today it is totally abandoned with the remains of its depot crumbling in the elements.
 There is one other structure next to the depot, and the ruins of several other buildings on the town site.
+The depot originally stood about a half mile to the south, but was relocated here.
 There was also a grain elevator here at one time, but it was moved to Raleigh.

 The building above looks like it may have been a store or perhaps a post office at one time.
-Below, a look inside tells us harsh weathering has been going on for decades, and it looks like someone has scavenged some rusty tin from the back wall.
+Update: user Ken Laches tells us it was a post office (see comments.)
+Below: a look inside tells us harsh weathering has been going on for decades, and it looks like someone has scavenged some rusty tin from the back wall.

-The foundation of an unknown building on the east end of Freda.
+The foundation of the former church, on the east end of Freda.

 This abandoned farm stands just about a mile or two north of Freda.